csederman/screendl/README.md

 python scripts/runners/run.py
 ```

-The typical runtime for basic training of ScreenDL is <30min for a single train/test split.
+The typical CPU runtime for basic training of ScreenDL is <30min for a single train/test split.

 ### Running with ScreenAhead